Doug James (journalist)

 After returning to Canada in the early 1990s, he anchored CBC Newsworld Business News.
-Later he worked as a technology reporter for CNBC Europe and as managing editor of CanadaInvest.com, a financial website based in Toronto.
+Later he worked as a technology reporter for CNBC Europe and as managing editor of CanadaInvest.com, a financial website based in Toronto and HealthyOntario.com which, under his editorial leadership, won numerous awards, including a Webby for Best Government website from the International Academy of Digital Arts and Sciences..

-He currently works as a freelance writer and voice over artist and is a sessional lecturer in Media Law and Ethics at Wilfrid Laurier University in Brantford, Ontario (Winter, 2016).